 * GM recalls another 2.42 million vehicles

-* Aeroflex jumps, to be acquired by Cobham for $1.46 bln
+* Aeroflex jumps; Cobham to buy Aeroflex for $1.46 bln

-TJX Cos Inc shares slumped 7 percent to $54.34 and ranked as the biggest drag on the S&P 500 after the owner of off-price chain stores TJ Maxx and Marshalls reported lower-than-expected quarterly revenue.
+The S&P 500's top five decliners were all retail stocks, including TJX Cos Inc, down 7.6 percent at $53.95, after the owner of off-price chain stores TJ Maxx and Marshalls reported lower-than-expected quarterly revenue.

-But Home Depot shares managed to rebound from pre-market declines after the company's chief financial officer said sales in May were "robust," taking the sting out of its disappointing first-quarter results due to the severe winter.
-Home Depot rose 2.2 percent to $78.21 and was the S&P 500's best performer.
+But Home Depot shares rose, up 1.9 percent at $77.96, after the company's chief financial officer said sales in May were "robust," taking the sting out of its disappointing first-quarter results due to the severe winter.

 Dick's Sporting Goods estimated current-quarter earnings way below analysts' average estimate and cut its full-year 2014 adjusted earnings and same-store sales growth forecasts due to weak demand for its golf and hunting products.
-Its stock plunged 17.3 percent to $43.96.
+Its stock plunged 18 percent to close at $43.60.

 Equities have pulled back more than 1 percent since the Dow and the S&P 500 hit record closing highs on May 13 as investors look for signs confirming an acceleration in the U.S. economy that many had hoped to see at this point in the year.

-General Motors shares lost 1.6 percent to $33.70 after the No. 1 U.S. automaker said it is recalling another 2.42 million vehicles in the United States and doubling the charge it expects to take in the second quarter to about $400 million.
+General Motors shares lost 3.4 percent to end at $33.07 after the No. 1 U.S. automaker said it is recalling another 2.42 million vehicles in the United States and doubling the charge it expects to take in the second quarter to about $400 million.

-In contrast, Aeroflex Holding Corp shares jumped 25.6 percent to $10.44.
+In contrast, Aeroflex Holding Corp shares jumped 25.4 percent to $10.42.
 British aerospace and defense supplier Cobham is buying the U.S. communications equipment maker for $1.46 billion, including the assumption of Aeroflex's debt.
-(Editing by Bernadette Baum and Jan Paschal)
+(Reporting by Angela Moon; Editing by Jan Paschal)